Antique Temple: Outer features

 The building is an unadorned closed round temple, surrounded by ten Tuscan columns, forming a Beehive tomb.
 The inner diameter of the building (the rotunda) is about sixteen meters in length.
 The square annex at the back of the building measures 9.4 metres × 9.4 metres, and is overlooked by three windows.
 The arched roof is crowned by a cupola, from which four diagonal-oval window openings admit light into the central chamber.
 The building can be entered through a single entrance: a rounded, 4 m door at the head of a staircase.
 An oblong gable over the cornice accentuates the building's front.

 Interior decoration

 The wall surfaces of the rotunda are decorated with grey Silesian marble.
 Large sculptures and vessels stand on a bench of wood which still runs around the building.
 Above them are antique busts, which stand on fifty brackets on three tiers.
-A marble relief Emperor Trajan on his Horse, in gold framing, likewise still decorates the area of wall over the entrance door today.
+A marble relief of Emperor Trajan on his Horse, in gold framing, likewise still decorates the area of a wall over the entrance door today.
 A faded painting on the inside of the cupola shows genies in the clouds holding a garland of flowers.
 The surfaces of the annex, which can be reached from the rotunda through a rounded door, are paneled with wood.